-On December 4, 2015, President Obama signed into law a five-year, \$305 billion transportation bill, Fixing America's Surface Transportation ("FAST") Act.
-The FAST Act reauthorizes the collection of the 18.4 cents per gallon gas tax that is typically used to pay for transportation projects.
-It also includes \$70 billion from other areas of the federal budget to close a \$16 billion annual funding deficit.
-The bill includes spending of more than \$205 billion on roads and highways over the next five years.
+On December 4, 2015, President Obama signed into law a five-year, \$305 billion transportation bill, Fixing America's Surface Transportation Act (the "FAST Act").
+The FAST Act reauthorized the collection of the 18.4 cents per gallon gas tax that is typically used to pay for transportation projects.
+It also included \$70 billion from other areas of the federal budget to close a \$16 billion annual funding deficit.
+The bill includes spending of more than \$205 billion on roads and highways over five years.
 The 2016 funding levels are approximately 5% above 2015 projected funding, with annual increases between 2.0% and 2.5% from 2016 through 2020.

-The Canadian government enacted major infrastructure stimulus programs, which benefitted the Company in prior years.
+The Canadian government has also enacted major infrastructure stimulus programs.
 In 2007, the Building Canada Plan provided \$33 billion in infrastructure funding through 2014.
-As part of the Building Canada Plan, the Gas Tax Fund was approved in 2009, providing \$2 billion in annual infrastructure spending.
+The 2014 New Building Canada Fund is one component within the \$53 billion 2014 New Building Canada Plan.
+The 2014 New Building Canada Fund provided funding for infrastructure projects at the national, provincial and local levels.